Rex Chapman: Social media influencer

 Chapman has been labeled as a social media influencer for his activity on Twitter, with over a million followers.
 Chapman, however, does not agree with being labeled that way and commented in 2020, "I'm not even sure what that means...
 Me, an influencer?
 Man, I hope not."
 He first joined Twitter as part of his job as a broadcaster.
 He began attracting followers after posting a video of dolphins charging into a paddle boarder, the first in a series of "block or charge?" tweets.

 After previously declining any kind of sponsorship, during the COVID-19 pandemic Chapman was able to raise more than $150,000 to support those experiencing financial hardship.
 Despite his social media success, Chapman said he is glad that it was not around when he was a professional athlete.
-Since 2019, Chapman has been the television presenter of a Block or Charge show which appeared on Adult Swim, based on his tweets.
-He also hosts a podcast called The Rex Chapman Show, which debuted on Basketballnews.com on March 16, 2021, with friend and actor Josh Hopkins.
+Starting in 2019, Chapman was the television presenter of a Block or Charge show which appeared on Adult Swim, based on his tweets.
+The last episode aired in 2020.
+Until April 2023, he hosted a podcast called The Rex Chapman Show, which debuted on Basketballnews.com on March 16, 2021, with friend and actor Josh Hopkins.